ivanklaric/coding-workshop/lab-1/README.md

     2. one attempt version
     3. introduce hints
     4. keep using until you get it
-  * introduce the debugger in each step, follow variables
+  * introduce the debugger in each step, follow variables' content
-  * make the range [0,100].
+  * make the number range [0,100].
 How many attempts does it take to guess?

 Homework, extra points:
   * Coin-toss game: you're given 3 attempts to guess a coin-toss result.